 ⚠️ If your emergency fund is limited or you don’t have one, the money you’d use to pay off a loan early might be better used to start one or build one up.

 If you have a 401(k) or IRA, an extra contribution to your retirement account could be a better use of funds than paying off a loan early.
 That’s especially true if your employer will match a portion of your 401(k) contribution!

 ⚠️ The return on your investment could be greater than the interest you’d save by paying a loan off early.

 This is an important consideration if you’re considering paying a relatively low interest loan, like a mortgage.
 Your investment earnings should exceed the interest rate you’re paying on the mortgage.
 That will usually make investment a better choice.

 If you do decide to pay loans off early, be sure to focus on the right loans.
-You may be desperate to get that old student loan off your back, but look at other debts first.
-If you’re paying 5% annual interest on the student loan and 20% on a credit card balance, prioritize that high-interest balance.
+You may be desperate to get that old student loan off your back but look at other debts first.
+If you’re paying 5% annual interest on a student loan and 20% on a credit card balance, prioritize that high-interest balance.

 Should You Pay Off Your Loan Early?